DeWALT DCMWSP244U2 Cordless Self-Propelled Mower review: an efficient, long-lasting tool

 You want to save money

-The DeWALT DCMWSP650Y2 is one of the more expensive cordless mowers we’ve tested and there are much better options available for less.
+The DeWALT DCMWSP650Y2 is one of the more expensive cordless mowers we’ve tested, and there are much better options available for less.

 How does the DeWALT 60V MAX Brushless Self-Propelled Mower compare?

-And if you don’t necessarily have to have a self-propelled mower, we were very impressed the DeWALT DCMWP600X2 push mower.
+And if you don’t necessarily have to have a self-propelled mower, we were very impressed with the DeWALT DCMWP600X2 push mower.

 How I tested the DeWALT 60V MAX Brushless Self-Propelled Mower